-Looking for the complete list of the scientific benefits of running?
-Then you’re in the right place.
+Looking for a comprehensive rundown of the scientific benefits of running?
+You’ve landed in the right spot!

-Logging the miles may also protect you against chronic diseases, such as obesity, high blood pressure, type 2 diabetes, some cancers, stroke, and a host of other health ailments.
+Hitting the pavement or trail isn’t just about physical fitness; it’s also a shield against chronic diseases like obesity, high blood pressure, type 2 diabetes, certain cancers, stroke, and a laundry list of health adversaries.

 Running Benefit No 1 – Your Heart Health

 The benefits of running for heart health are well-supported by scientific research.
 Here’s an overview of some key studies and how running contributes to heart health:

 Study I: A study conducted at The Lawrence Berkeley National Laboratory, Life Science Division, found that running can lower the risk factors for cardiovascular diseases, such as high blood pressure, diabetes, and high cholesterol.

 Study II: Research published in Circulation in November 2013 demonstrated the positive impact of aerobic exercises like running on blood pressure and hypertension.
 It showed that moderate to intense physical exercise, including running for about 40 to 50 minutes per session over a three-month period, can lead to significant reductions in blood pressure.

 Study III: A study involving female runners, published in the New England Journal of Medicine, revealed that regular running can increase levels of HDL (good cholesterol) while lowering LDL (bad cholesterol).
 This is a significant benefit for heart health.

 - Strengthening the heart muscles.

 - Increasing the heart’s working capacity.